 Agree what aftercare will happen after the build

 With any building project, there is the possibility that complications and problems may arise.
-Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesman has moved on to other jobs.
-That being so, it is sensible to hire a tradesman who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.
+Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesperson has moved on to other jobs.
+That being so, it is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
-If the tradesman is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen
+If the tradesperson is willing to put you in touch with previous clients to see their work, then it is a good sign that they have maintained good relationships, taken pride in their work, and ensured that they have followed-up on any issues that have arisen